hank52052/Dermoscopy_Tool/README.md

 ## 🔍 Features
 Upload skin lesion images in JPG, PNG, or JPEG formats:

--Predicts multiple skin conditions including
+- Predicts multiple skin conditions including
--Squamous Cell Carcinoma
+- Squamous Cell Carcinoma
--Basal Cell Carcinoma
+- Basal Cell Carcinoma
--Benign Keratosis
+- Benign Keratosis
--Dermatofibroma
+- Dermatofibroma
--Melanoma
+- Melanoma
--Nevus (Benign)
+- Nevus (Benign)
--Vascular Lesions
+- Vascular Lesions
--Supports use on desktop, tablet, and mobile
+- Supports use on desktop, tablet, and mobile

 ## 📜 License
 This project is for non-commercial use only, such as academic projects or competitions.